Why Deuteronomy Cancels Some Debts and Keeps Others

 When you peel back the policy, two truths shine through: mercy and sovereignty.

 Sovereignty is subtler but just as central.
-The land, the wealth, the time itself all belong to God.
+The land, the wealth, and the time itself all belong to God.
 Cancelling debts inside Israel doesn’t deplete the nation’s wealth because it wasn’t theirs to begin with.
 It simply reorders what was already God’s.
 But foreign loans cross covenant lines—those involve Israel’s integrity before other nations.
 God maintains Israel’s credibility without compromising His mercy.

 So the boundary teaches both dependence and discipline: be generous where God rules directly; be wise where you represent Him to the world.